Examples of the types of criminal cases we handle:

 When you are arrested on suspicion of drunk driving in Georgia, you face two legal proceedings.
 The first is an administrative driver’s license suspension.
 The second is the criminal charge of driving under the influence (DUI).

 At Salata Law, in Alpharetta, Georgia, our lawyers defend people accused of drunk driving in north Fulton County.
-When you hire us to defend you in your criminal DUI case, we will also defend you at your suspension hearing — as long as you call us soon enough.
+When you hire us to defend you in your criminal DUI case, we will also defend you at your suspension hearing.

 What Happens To My Driver’s License When I Am Accused Of Drunk Driving?